top of page

 Zoe Pike a soon to release participant

-Our fall Geology lab class
+Geology lab class

-NDEP DONORS AND SUPPORTERS 2019 - 2024
+NDEP DONORS AND SUPPORTERS 2019 - 2025

-Financial Support 2019/2024 - Business/Civic/Foundations/Grants/Sponsorships
+Financial Support 2019 - 2025 Business/Civic/Foundations/Grants/Sponsorships

-Altrusa International of Pendleton Seattle Foundation (Anonymous Donor)
+Altrusa International of Pendleton, Seattle Foundation

-Neitling Charitable Trust The Larson Legacy
+Neitling Charitable Trust, The Larson Legacy

-Pendleton Rotary Foundation Red and Gena Leonard Foundation
+Pendleton Rotary Foundation, Red and Gena Leonard Foundation

-Wildhorse Foundation O’Donnell Law Firm LLC
+Wildhorse Foundation, O’Donnell Law Firm LLC

 NDEP Individual Donors